 - performs Dilation & Evacuation abortions from 15 weeks to 22 weeks.

-All forms of abortion are cruel.
+All forms of abortion are cruel and unnecessary.

 It’s a felony in Michigan to poison an animal intentionally.
 It’s a misdemeanor to leave poison in a place where someone else’s animals are likely to eat it.
 (Mich.
 Comp.
 Laws §§ 750.50b, 750.437 (2019).)